kmm337/kickstarter-analysis/README.md

 ![Theater Outcomes by Launch Month, 2014-2017](resources/Theater_Outcomes_vs_Launch_2014-2017_stacked_bar.png)

-The 100% stacked bar chart below show the percentage of successes, failures and cancelation by month.
+The 100% stacked bar chart below show the percentage of successes, failures and cancelations by month.
 Success rate may not vary as dramatically across months as the line graphs might suggest.

 ![Theater Outcomes by Launch Month, 2014-2017](resources/Theater_Outcomes_vs_Launch_2014-2017_100pct_stacked_bar.png)